jfeliu007/goplantuml/README.md

 ```
 ```
 goplantuml $GOPATH/src/github.com/jfeliu007/goplantuml/parser > ClassDiagram.puml
-// Generates a file ClassDiagram.plum with the previous specifications
+// Generates a file ClassDiagram.puml with the previous specifications
 ```

 There are two different relationships considered in goplantuml: